 Niche Category #3 – Location

 Your real estate investing location is the final category of real estate investing niche.
-This is actually a MUCH bigger topic (see my YouTube playlist).
+This is actually a MUCH bigger topic (see my comprehensive guide How to Pick the Ideal Location For Investment Properties or my YouTube playlist).
 But here I’ll list some of the top ways to focus or niche your real estate investing by location.

 33. Region of the Country